Zipkin Lab Code Archive

 Guidelines for the use of spatially-varying coefficients in species distribution models

-Abstract - Occupancy models are frequently used by ecologists to quantify spatial variation in species distributions while accounting for observational biases (e.g., false-negative errors) in collection of detection-nondetection data.
-However, the common assumption that a single set of regression coefficients can adequately explain species-environment relationships is often biologically unrealistic across large spatial domains.
-Here we develop computationally-efficient single-species (i.e., univariate) and multi-species (i.e., multivariate) spatially-varying coefficient (SVC) occupancy models to account for spatially-varying species-environment relationships.
-Our models are particularly relevant for quantifying species-environment relationships using detection-nondetection data from large-scale monitoring programs, which are becoming increasingly prevalent for answering macroscale ecological questions regarding wildlife responses to global change.
+Abstract - Occupancy models can quantify spatial variation in species distributions while accounting for observational biases.
+However, the common assumption that a single set of regression coefficients can adequately explain species-environment relationships is often unrealistic across large spatial domains.
+We develop computationally-efficient single-species and multi-species spatially-varying coefficient occupancy models.
+Our models are particularly relevant for quantifying species-environment relationships using data from large-scale monitoring programs, which are increasingly prevalent for answering macroscale ecological questions regarding wildlife responses to global change.

 Code and Data - Link to repo